Jaunpur Sultanate: Origin

-The Sharqi dynasty was founded by Malik Sarwar, an eunuch slave of probably African origin.
-Earlier, he had adopted Malik Qaranfal, a Hindu slave-boy, and his brothers.
+The Sharqi dynasty was founded by Malik Sarwar, a eunuch slave of probably African origin.
+He was succeeded by his adopted son, Malik Qaranfal, who was previously a Hindu slave-boy and water-bearer of Firoz Shah Tughlaq.
+However, according to a contemporary writer, Yahya Sarhindi, Malik Qaranfal was a member of the Sayyid dynasty.
 Malik Qaranfal became the next sultan with the title of Mubarak Shah.
 He was succeeded by his brother, Ibrahim Shah.

 History

 Malik Sarwar

 In 1389, Malik Sarwar received the title of Khwajah-i-Jahan.
 In 1394, he was appointed as the governor of Jaunpur and received his title of Malik-us-Sharq from Sultan Nasir-ud-Din Mahmud Shah Tughluq (1394–1413).
 Soon, he established himself as an independent ruler and took the title of Atabak-i-Azam.
-He suppressed the rebellions in Etawah, Koil and Kanauj.
+He then suppressed the rebellions in Etawah, Koil and Kanauj.
 He was also able to bring under his control Kara, Awadh, Dalmau, Bahraich and South Bihar.
-The Rai of Jajnagar and the ruler of Lakhnauti acknowledged his authority and sent him a number of elephants.
+The Rai of Jajnagar and the ruler of Lakhnauti acknowledged his authority and sent him several elephants.

 War with the Ujjainiyas of Bhojpur

 During the reign of Malik Sarwar, Jaunpur became embroiled in a 100-year war with the neighbouring Ujjainiyas of Bhojpur in modern-day Bihar.
-The Ujjainiya chieftain, Raja Harraj was initially successful in the forces of Malik Sarwar however the Ujjainiyas were defeated in subsequent battles and retreated in the forests and resort to guerrilla warfare.
+The Ujjainiya chieftain, Raja Harraj was initially successful in the forces of Malik Sarwar however the Ujjainiyas were defeated in subsequent battles and retreated into the forests and resorted to guerrilla warfare.

 Mubarak Shah

-Malik Sarwar was succeeded by his adopted son Malik Qaranfal after his death, who assumed the title of Mubarak Shah, ruled three years, and issued coins in his own name.
+Malik Sarwar was succeeded by his adopted son Malik Qaranfal after his death, who assumed the title of Mubarak Shah, ruled for three years, and issued coins in his own name.
 After assuming power in 1399, Mubarak Shah struck coins in his own name and the Khutba was read in his name.
-During his reign, Mallu Iqbal tried to recover Jaunpur, but failed.
-He was succeeded by his younger brother Ibrahim after his death in 1402, who took the title of Shams-ud-Din Ibrahim Shah.
+During his reign, Mallu Iqbal tried to recover Jaunpur but failed.
+He was succeeded by his younger brother Ibrahim after he died in 1402, who took the title of Shams-ud-Din Ibrahim Shah.